coachzer/green-up-project/README.md

 4. **Analysis of Waste Processing**
    - Study the methods and processes used by companies to handle and utilize the waste.

+## Project Files

+### green-up-project.qmd

+This file focuses on cleaning the raw data obtained from the SURS website.
+It includes steps for data wrangling and preprocessing to ensure that the data is in a consistent and analyzable format.

+### analysis.qmd

+This file conducts further analysis on the cleaned data from the `green-up-project.qmd` file.
+It includes various statistical and graphical analyses to extract insights and trends from the data.

+### Interface/Visualization (ui.R and server.R)

+These files are part of a Shiny app designed for Wood Waste Management Simulation.
+The app provides an interactive interface for visualizing and simulating wood waste management scenarios, helping stakeholders to make informed decisions.

 ## Tools and Technologies

 - **R and RStudio**: For data analysis and visualization.